kacperbojakowski/final-project/index.md

 ## Introduction

 Welcome to the guide on how to retrain from translation to technical writing.
-Changing careers can be daunting, but don't let the fear hold you down.
-Translators make great documentation writers, and you certainly won't be the first one to have taken this path.
-As a language professional, you already have skills that should give you a head start.
+Changing careers can be daunting, but don't let fear hold you back!
+Translators make great documentation writers, and you certainly won't be the first to take this path.
+As a language professional, you already have skills that should give you a solid head start.
 All you need is some technical background and basic understanding of the field.
 In this guide, you will learn about:

 * Career opportunities in technical communication
 * Basic concepts and knowledge required in the field